vanruesc/sparse-octree/README.md

 [![Dependencies](https://david-dm.org/vanruesc/sparse-octree.svg?branch=master)](https://david-dm.org/vanruesc/sparse-octree)

 A sparse octree data structure for three.js.
 Sparse octrees can have empty nodes.
-Nodes that aren't empty can either have children themselves or they can be leaf nodes that contain point data.
+Nodes that aren't empty can either have children themselves or they can be leaf nodes that contain data.

-This octree doesn't support moving objects and its focus lies on managing point data.
-Support for triangles and dynamic updates is planned, but has low priority.

-## Preface

-This module uses modern ECMAScript features and requires one of the following browsers:
- - Chrome ≥ 42
- - Firefox ≥ 45
- - IE Edge ≥ 13

-[Semantic versioning](http://semver.org/) is used in this module to indicate whether an update introduces breaking changes.
-However, backwards-compatibility regarding ECMAScript versions is entirely neglected in favor of cleaner code and development convenience.

 ## Installation